urbanjost/M_CLI2/README.md

    end subroutine main
    end program compartmentalized
 ```
+   The SET_ARGS(3) call defines the command options and default values
+   and parses the command line.

+   The conversion routines have been aliased for the purpose of making
+   the call to MAIN(3) short, but are all that is required to assign
+   values from the command line parsing to Fortran variables.

+   The syntax in SET_ARGS(3) is similar to invoking the command from
+   the command line with every option specified except --title:T means
+   to give it the long name "title" and the short name "T" and that to
+   define a boolean you give it the unquoted value of F.

 ## Example Program
 This short program defines a command that can be called using
 conventional Unix-style syntax for short and long parameters: